johannesugb/johannesugb.github.io/_posts/2021-01-09-how-to-pass-lambda-functions-in-C++.md

 ## Which Variant Shall I Use?

 As reasoned in the answers and comments of the [StackOverflow question](https://stackoverflow.com/questions/65562986) mentioned initially, the **by value** variant is probably the best one that you should default to.
 It might allow the compiler to optimize the code better due to fewer indirections.
 Data can be passed very efficiently on the stack in many cases.
-The fact that the STL uses these kinds of lambda parameters reinforce these points.
-The only real downside is that it does not accept move-only lambdas.
+The fact that the STL uses these kinds of lambda parameters reinforces these points.
+The only real downside is that the by value-variant does not accept move-only lambdas.
 You would have to change move-only lambdas into copy-able lambdas, e.g. by wrapping a `std::unique_ptr` into a `std::reference_wrapper`.

 The best alternative is accepting lambdas **by universal reference**.
 It has two advantages:
 - Move-only lambdas are supported.